google/WebFundamentals/src/content/en/updates/posts/2016/06/performance-observer.md

 * Today, apps have to periodically poll and diff the stored measurements, which is costly.
 This interface offers them a callback (i.e. no need to poll).
-As a result app using this API can be more responsive and more efficient.
+As a result apps using this API can be more responsive and more efficient.
 * It’s not subject to buffer limits (most buffers are set to 150 items by default), and avoids race conditions between different consumers that may want to modify the buffer.
-* Performance observer notifications are delivered asynchronously and the browser can dispatch them during idle time, to avoid competing with critical rendering work.
+* Performance observer notifications are delivered asynchronously and the browser can dispatch them during idle time to avoid competing with critical rendering work.

-*Beginning in Chrome release 52, the performance observer interface is enabled by default*.
-Let’s take a look at how to use it…
+*Beginning in Chrome 52, the performance observer interface is enabled by default*.
+Let’s take a look at how to use it.

 {% highlight HTML %}
 <html>